 How was the method developed and how does it compare to other methods?

 A comprehensive collaboration and consultation process was undertaken to inform the development of the scheme, including 17 workshops, panels and technical working group meetings, two advisory group meetings and numerous one-on-one meetings.
 This process involved policy makers, managers and scientists from state, local and federal government, natural resource management bodies and universities, with individuals from a wide range of disciplines.
 More than 120 representatives from over 30 organisations were involved from 2014 to 2017 (see Module 1 Appendix 6.7 for consultation details).
 A comprehensive literature review (Module 2) describes how the method compares with other methods.
 This literature review informed the collaboration and consultation process involving the selection of attributes and categories (see Module 1 Appendices 6.1, 6.2) and the development of draft typologies.
+Module 3 outlines the attributes and Module 4 describes the mapping method.

 What information does the Intertidal and Subtidal Ecosystem Mapping for Central Queensland contain and what do the codes mean?